AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-NumericalRelativity.md

 ## Abstract

 The following notes are an idiosyncratic sampling from the literature of numerical relativity.
-Focus is given to foundational materials in the numerical relativity toolkit, the problem of tracking horizons, and gravitational collapse.
+Focus is given to foundational materials in numerical relativity, gravitational collapse, and the problem of tracking horizons.

 **To be continued ...**

-### Section 1.
-Finite Difference Approximation
+### 1. Finite Difference Approximation

 | ID  | Link  | Notes |
 | --- | ----- | ----- |